Insights, Tips, and Tales

 Are Silverfish Harmful?
 Everything You Need to Know about this Fishy Insect

-Home offices have become very significant over the last couple of years as the global pandemic moved many office employees to their remote work.
+Home offices have become very significant over the last couple of years as the global pandemic moved many office employees to remote work.
 This required many changes — books found a new place, not always on the shelves.
 Printers filled whole new nooks with piles of paper.
 And, copies of the next presentation took over available corners around the house.

 Consequently, all that paper created the perfect buffet for silverfish.